compiler-research/compiler-research.github.io/_posts/2024-10-14-out-of-process-execution-for-clangrepl_gsoc_final_blog.md

 #### **Auto-loading Dynamic Libraries in ORC JIT** [#109913](https://github.com/llvm/llvm-project/pull/109913) (On-going)

-I added an auto-loading dynamic library feature for ORC JIT, aimed at enhancing the efficiency of symbol resolution for both loaded and unloaded libraries.
-A key component of this improvement is the global bloom filter, which filters out symbols unlikely to be present, thereby reducing unnecessary search attempts and speeding up lookups.
+I added an auto-loading dynamic library feature to ORC JIT to speed up symbol resolution for both loaded and unloaded libraries.
+A key improvement is the global bloom filter, which helps skip symbols that probably aren’t there, reducing unnecessary searches and making things faster.
+With this update, if the JIT can't find a symbol in the loaded libraries, it will automatically search other libraries for the definition.

+So, here’s how it works: when the JIT tries to resolve a symbol, it first checks the currently loaded libraries.
+If it finds the symbol there, it simply grabs its address using dlsym and stores it in the results.
+If the symbol isn’t found among the loaded libraries, the search expands to unloaded ones.

+As we scan through each library, its symbol table gets added to the global bloom filter.
+If we go through all the possible auto-linkable libraries and still can’t find the symbol, the bloom filter gets returned as part of the result.
+Plus, we keep track of any symbols that the bloom filter marks as 'may-contain' but don’t actually resolve in any library, adding those to an excluded set.

 #### **Refactor `dlupdate`** [#110491](https://github.com/llvm/llvm-project/pull/110491)

-I refactored the `dlupdate` function to remove the mode argument, simplifying the function's interface.
+This change refactors the `dlupdate` function by removing the `mode` argument simplifying the function's interface.

 ---